otrv4/otrv4/otrv4.md

       * Set `their_dh` as the "Public DH Key" from the message, if it is not NULL.
       * Add `MKmac` to the list `mac_keys_to_reveal`.

+* If a message arrives that corresponds to a message key already deleted:
+  * Reject the message.

 ### Deletion of stored message keys